-Several non-vitamin K oral anticoagulant (NOAC) alternatives to warfarin have emerged in the last decade, including the direct thrombin inhibitor, dabigatran, and the factor Xa inhibitors rivaroxaban, apixaban, and edoxaban.
-The NOACs represent an advance in therapeutic safety and reduced intracranial bleeding as compared with warfarin, including no need for regular monitoring, faster onset of action, and potentially fewer adverse interactions [33; 125].
-As an alternative to warfarin, the 2019 AHA/ACC/HRS guideline for the management of patients with atrial fibrillation recommends oral anticoagulation with one of these newer agents over warfarin for patients with nonvalvular atrial fibrillation or atrial flutter with prior stroke, transient ischemic attack, or significant stroke risk [33].
+Several DOAC alternatives to warfarin have emerged, including the direct thrombin inhibitor, dabigatran, and the factor Xa inhibitors rivaroxaban, apixaban, and edoxaban.
+The DOACs represent an advance in therapeutic safety and reduced intracranial bleeding as compared with warfarin, including no need for regular monitoring, faster onset of action, and potentially fewer adverse interactions [40; 127].
+As an alternative to warfarin, the 2019 AHA/ACC/ HRS guideline for the management of patients with atrial fibrillation recommends oral anticoagulation with one of these newer agents over warfarin for patients with nonvalvular atrial fibrillation or atrial flutter with prior stroke, transient ischemic attack, or significant stroke risk [40].